ThreeToes/blogvm/README.md

 first of which is available [here](https://www.stephengream.com/writing-a-vm-part-one)

 ## Instruction structure
-Our computer is a 32-bit computer, meaning our control unit executes instructions that are 32 bits in length.
+This VM is a 32-bit computer, meaning the control unit executes instructions that are 32 bits in length.
 We will use hexadecimal here to simplify reading.

 ![What an instruction looks like](./docs/Instruction.drawio.png)

-We break our instructions up into four parts:
+Instructions consist of four parts:
 * **The Opcode** - One byte for the instruction to execute, for example an add or multiply operation
 * **Input 1 (`I1`)** - 4 bits for the first input register, we will elaborate on how to address these later
 * **Input 2/Destination (`I2`/`D`)** - 4 bits for the second input register, which will double as a destination value.